cositools/cosi-setup/README.md

 --ignore-missing-packages
     Do not check for missing packages.

---keep-environment-as-is=[off/no, on/yes - default: off]
+--keep-environment-as-is=[true/on/yes, false/off/no - default: false]
     By default all relevant environment paths (such as LD_LIBRRAY_PATH, CPATH) are reset to empty to avoid most libray conflicts.
 This flag toggles this behaviour and lets you decide to keep your environment or not.
     If you use this flag make sure the COSItools source script has not been called in the terminal you are using.